 The Three-Stage Frontier

-Most agent products today answer "yes" to question two and sidestep question three entirely.
+The unsolved frontier.
+Most agent products answer yes to stage two and sidestep stage three entirely.
 They are capable of action.
-What they require in exchange is your sustained attention: opening a session, assigning a task, monitoring progress, nudging agents when they stall, restarting failed work, and holding the entire context of what's running in your head at any given moment.
-The capability is real.
-The overhead is real too.
+What they require in exchange is your sustained attention: opening a session, assigning a task, monitoring progress, nudging agents when they stall.

 OpenAI's internal Symphony protocol is one of the most honest data points on this problem.
 The engineering team had fast coding agents -- genuinely useful, capable of multi-step tasks.
 And they still hit a wall.
-The wall wasn't the agents' performance.
+The wall was not the agents' performance.
 It was human attention.
+The issue tracker became the source of truth -- the place where work lived when no human was actively touching it.

 People were spending meaningful time just managing the agents: opening sessions, assigning work, checking on progress, nudging things that had stalled, restarting tasks that had failed silently.
 The agents were fast.
 The humans were becoming project managers for machines, and it was wearing on them.

-There's a name worth coining for what most agents are missing: the anticipation gap.
+There is a name worth coining for what most agents are missing: the anticipation gap.
 Current agents are reactive by design.
 You open them, tell them what you want, they try to do it.
 That structure sounds like agency.
-It isn't, really.
+It is not, really.

-The hardest part of getting anything done isn't executing the task.
-It's noticing the task exists, remembering that a tool could help, translating what you need into a prompt, deciding how much permission to grant, and then supervising the output.
+The hardest part of getting anything done is not executing the task.
+It is noticing the task exists, remembering that a tool could help, translating what you need into a prompt, deciding how much permission to grant, and then supervising the output.
 For a task that would take you two minutes to do yourself, that overhead can easily exceed the time saved.
 The agent did the work.
 You did everything else.

 "A tool waits for you to remember it.
 An assistant reduces the number of things you have to remember."